DMoenks/azure-ad-license-status/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Create a feature request
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature**
-Provide a clear and concise description of what the problem is, preferably in form of a use case
+Provide a clear and concise description of what is missing, preferably in form of a use case

-**Describe the solution you'd like**
+**Describe the desired behavior**
 Provide a clear and concise description of what you want to happen

 **Describe alternatives you've considered**